Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Houston and its opponents have scored at least 58 points just two times this season.
+- Houston has combined with its opponents to score more than 58 points just twice this season.

-- So far this season, 50% of East Carolina's games (3/6) have had more combined points than Saturday's total of 58.
+- East Carolina and its opponents have combined to score more than 58 points in three of six games this season.

-- The two teams combine to average 66.7 points per game, 8.7 more than the over/under in this contest.
+- Saturday's over/under is 8.7 points lower than the two team's combined 66.7 points per game average.

-- This contest's over/under is 13.8 points more than the 44.2 these two squads combine to surrender per game this season.
+- This contest's total is 13.8 points greater than the 44.2 these two squads combine to allow per game this season.

-- The average total in Cougars games this season is 54.7, 3.3 points fewer than Saturday's total of 58 .
+- Cougars games have an average total of 54.7 points this season, 3.3 fewer than Saturday's over/under.

-- The 58-point total for this game is 2.4 points below the 60.4 points per game average total in Pirates games this season.
+- In 2021, games involving the Pirates have averaged a total of 60.4 points, 2.4 more than the set over/under in this contest.

 Houston Stats and Trends

-- In Houston's six games this season, it has four wins against the spread.
+- Houston has four wins against the spread in six games this season.

-- This season, the Cougars have one against the spread win in two games as a favorite of 13.5 points or more.
+- The Cougars have covered the spread once this season when favored by 13.5 points or more (in two chances).

-- Houston's games this year have gone over the point total four times in six opportunities (66.7%).
+- Houston's games this year have hit the over on four of six set point totals (66.7%).

-- Houston is 4-0 against the spread and 4-0 overall in games when it records more than 28 points.
+- Houston is 4-0 against the spread and 4-0 overall this season when the team notches more than 28 points.

-- The Cougars have six giveaways this season, while the Pirates have 13 takeaways .
+- The Cougars have turned the ball over six times this season, seven fewer than the Pirates have forced (13).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.